Noah-Huppert/discord-azure-boot/README.md

 1. Navigate to the "Azure Active Directory" dashboard page
 2. Navigate to the "App Registrations" sub-page under the manage category
 3. Click the "New registration" button to create a new App Registration, select "Accounts in this organizational directory only (Default Directory only - Single tenant)", no redirect URI, then register
-4. On the created App Registration's overview page copy the "Application (client) ID" and "Directory (tenant) ID" for later
+4. On the created App Registration's overview page copy the "Application (client) ID" (for config: `azure.applicationID`) and "Directory (tenant) ID" (for config: `azure.directoryID`) for later
 5. Navigate to the "Certificates & secrets" sub-page of the App Registration, under the manage category
-6. Click the "New Client Secret" button, then hit "Add", copy its value for later use
+6. Click the "New Client Secret" button, then hit "Add", copy its value (for config: `azure.accessToken`) for later use

 Give the Application permission to view resources: